neondatabase/website/content/docs/manage/roles.md

 ## Manage roles with SQL

 You can create and manage roles in Neon using SQL in the same way that you would with any stand-alone PostgreSQL instance.
 Roles created using SQL do not have the same privileges as roles created using the Neon Console, CLI, or API.
-Roles created from those interfaces are automatically granted membership in the [neon_superuser]() role, which gives these roles a number of adminsitrator-level capabilties in Neon.
-Roles created using SQL are
+Roles created from those interfaces are automatically granted membership in the [neon_superuser](#the-neon_superuser-role) role, which gives these roles  administrator-level capabilities in Neon.
+Roles created using SQL are only granted prvileges associated with any newly created POstgreSQL role.

 To create a role, you can issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 For example: